 Why we exist

-The trading niche is dominated by two extremes: on one side, arid, inaccessible technical content (code forums, dense documentation); on the other, sellers of "infallible bots" and "guaranteed signals" who live off promises the math doesn't support.
-A bridge was missing — someone to translate the real technical part (Python, MQL5, APIs, automation) into a language the retail trader understands, while keeping honesty about risk.
+The trading niche is dominated by two extremes: on one side, arid and inaccessible technical content (code forums, foreign documentation); on the other, sellers of "infallible bots" and "guaranteed signals" who live on promises math doesn't support.
+A bridge was missing — someone to translate the real technical part (Python, MQL5, APIs, automation) in a language retail traders understand, while staying honest about risk.

 That's what we are.
-We don't sell a get-rich-quick dream.
+We don't sell get-rich-quick dreams.
 We teach how to build, test and understand automation tools, always making clear where the risk is — because a well-informed trader is a trader who survives.

 Our editorial principles